 - The mentor and mentoree to meet and

-- Negotiate research outcomes that are to be achieved over twelve month period.
+- Negotiate research outcomes that are to be achieved over a twelve month period.

 - The mentor and mentoree to establish steps to achieve negotiated outcomes

 - The results of guideline 1 should be written up by the mentoree and a copy to be kept by both parties ? see sample agreement attached.

 - The mentor should be available at least once every two months (and on a more regular basis if agreeable to both parties).

 - At the end of a six month period and again at twelve months (from the date of the initial meeting) a brief report should be completed and submitted to the Law School Research Committee.
 The report is to be completed jointly by both parties.
 It should state briefly

 - Have the negotiated out comes been met

 - Has the mentoring been beneficial?